openmpf/openmpf.github.io/docs/docs/CPP-Batch-Component-API.md

 >**NOTE:** Currently, `MPFVideoTrack.detection_properties` do not show up in the JSON output object or are used by the WFM in any way.

-A component that detects text can add an entry to `detection_properties` where the key is `TRANSCRIPTION` and the value is a string representing the text found in the video segment.
+A component that detects text can add an entry to `detection_properties` where the key is `TRANSCRIPT` and the value is a string representing the text found in the video segment.

 ```c++
 MPFVideoTrack track;